k4l3l/Quizzer/README.md

 ## Basic info

-This is a simple app for quiz/test challenges.
-The user can select from a number of quizzes, created by the admin.
+This is a simple app for quiz/test challenges, built with Angular, Express MongoDB and Angular Material.

+## Features
+CRUD on Quizzes
+Engaging quiz questions
+Saving results in the db

 ## Code scaffolding